pmocz/ditalini/README.md

 The `python-package` workflow will automatically install Python dependencies, run tests, and lint with a variety of Python versions on pushes.

+The `python-publish` workflow will automatically upload this repository to PyPI when a release is created.
+The user must set a secret `PYPI_API_TOKEN` variable in Github.